Jul 19, 2019 · 9 min read

 I don’t know about you, but in Florida, the struggle is real when it comes to reconciling proper skin safety with wearing the makeup that makes me feel best.
 Thankfully, I was able to catch up with some of Curology’s dermatology providers and skincare experts to get the full 411.
 It turns out that, when you want to throw makeup into the mix, sun protection can become super complex.
 Here’s what I learned (and I learned a lot):

 So you applied the best sunblock for your face plus whatever makes you feel cute, but two hours have passed — how are you going to keep rocking your look while blocking the sun?
-Here’s a few things you can do to apply sunscreen over makeup:
+Here are a few things you can do to apply sunscreen over makeup:

 Approach sunscreen reapplication delicately and let it add to your look.
 You might consider reapplying your foundation with SPF, and you can, but consider this: it won’t provide sun protection unless you reapply it all over the face.
 Also, because you need to apply a lot of product to effectively fight UV rays, this method will only be applicable for pancake face devotees.